filyp/coordinated-quadratic-funding/README.md

     - or creating some large dataset together, that's useful for alignment
     - or funding methods which are thought to be safer, like STEM AI or tool AI
 - in general, escaping [inadequate equilibria](https://www.lesswrong.com/s/oLGCcbnvabyibnG9d/p/x5ASTMPKPowLKpLpZ) (see [this post](https://slatestarcodex.com/2014/07/30/meditations-on-moloch/) for many great examples)
-- conflict between transformative AI systems or their owners
+- and most importantly, conflict between transformative AI systems or their owners[^2]

-(The last example may be the most important, but also the hardest to imagine as those systems don't exist yet.
-[This post](https://www.lesswrong.com/posts/KMocAf9jnAKc2jXri/sections-1-and-2-introduction-strategy-and-governance) (section "1.
-Introduction") does a good job of describing this scenario.
-To quote it: "The size of losses from bargaining inefficiencies may massively increase with the capabilities of the actors involved.")

 ## Solution
 One thing we can try in this situation, is to create a [smart contract](https://en.wikipedia.org/wiki/Smart_contract) where each party says "I'll pay more if others pay more".
 This way, if you decide to contribute 1$ more, it causes the pot to grow by more than 1$, because your dollar caused other people to contribute some more.
 This leverage, in some situations can be enough to make someone pay, because the value they get out of the bigger pot is higher than what they have to pay.